 Alpha-adrenergic blocker: class of drugs used to treat benign (noncancerous) prostate enlargement.
 These medications tend to relax the prostate muscles and improve urine flow.
 They are also used to treat hypertension.

 Analgesic: medicine used to relieve pain.

 Androgen: a hormone, such as testosterone and androsterone, responsible for the development of male sex characteristics.

-Anemia: a condition when blood is deficient in one of three ways: 1) not enough red blood cells, 2) hemoglobin, or 3) total volume of blood.
+Anemia: a condition when blood is deficient in one of three ways: 1) not enough red blood cells, 2) not enough hemoglobin, or 3) not enough total volume of blood.
 Hemoglobin is a substance in the red blood cells that enables the blood to transport oxygen through the body.

 Antiandrogen drug: any medication that reduces or blocks the normal activity of an androgen hormone.

 Antibiotic: medication used to inhibit the growth of or kill microorganisms.
 It is used for treating bacterial infections.

 Anti-inflammatory: medication used to reduce pain, swelling, or other irritation, often caused by prostatitis.

 Antimicrobial: a drug that kills microorganisms or prevents them from multiplying; antibiotics are naturally occurring antimicrobials.
 Antimicrobial medications are used to treat acute infectious prostatitis and chronic prostatitis.